-19. Credit for Motion Picture Production Costs.
-This credit is available to motion picture production companies that produce motion pictures completely or partially in Arizona.
+19. Motion Picture Credits.
+A credit is available to motion picture production companies that produce motion pictures, commercials, music videos, or television series completely or partially in Arizona.
+A tax credit for investments in motion picture infrastructure projects in Arizona is also available.
 Use Form 334 to figure this credit.